aloiscochard/git-sanity/README.md

 ## Git hook

-In order to integrate nicely as a pre-push githooks (http://git-scm.com/docs/githooks.html), a revision range of `origin/$branch..HEAD` can be used to specifies all the commits reachable from the current commit (i.e. HEAD), but not from origin.
+In order to integrate nicely as a pre-push githooks (http://git-scm.com/docs/githooks.html), a revision range of `origin/$branch~1..HEAD` can be used.

 Here is an example `.git/hooks/pre-push` file: